 2. Indexing a mobile site

 Once you’ve chosen a configuration option, you need to make Google aware that a mobile site is available.
-Instructions for the particular configuration can be found via Google Webmaster Tools.
+Instructions for the particular configuration can be found via Google Search Console.
 It’s important to give the crawler access to all website resources so that Google Tools can ensure that all elements are optimized for mobile browsers.
 According to Google, you should avoid the robots.txt file, which is used to deny the crawler access to certain content.